CopticScriptorium/coptic-nlp/README.md

-  --stdout              Print output to stdout, do not create output file --para                Add <p> tags if <hi rend="ekthetic"> is present --space               Add spaces around punctuation --dirout DIROUT       Optional output directory (default: this dir) --meta META           Add fixed meta data string read from this file name --parse_only          Only add a parse to an existing tagged SGML input
+  --stdout              Print output to stdout, do not create output file --para                Add <p> tags if <hi rend="ekthetic"> is present --space               Add spaces around punctuation --from_pipes          Tokenization is indicated in input via pipes --dirout DIROUT       Optional output directory (default: this dir) --meta META           Add fixed meta data string read from this file name --parse_only          Only add a parse to an existing tagged SGML input